swagkarna/Defeat-Defender-V1.2.0/README.md

 ## Bypasssing Windows-Defender Techniques :

-Recently Windows Introduced new Feature called "Tamper Protection".Which Prevents the disable of real-time protection and modifying defender registry keys using powershell or cmd...If you need to disable real-time protection you need to do manually....But i have done some trick to run our payload without triggering defender even "real-time protection" turned on
+Recently Windows Introduced new Feature called "Tamper Protection".Which Prevents the disable of real-time protection and modifying defender registry keys using powershell or cmd...If you need to disable real-time protection you need to do manually....But We will disable Real Time Protection using NSudo without trigerring Windows Defender

 ---
 ## After Running Defeat-Defender Script